Bryn Roy: Early life

-Junior college
+College career

 Roy moved to the United States and attended Snow College in Utah.
 He spent two seasons at Snow where he was Second team All-Conference selection as a sophomore after tallying 75 tackles, four sacks and a pair of fumble recoveries and notched a pair of sacks a forced fumble and two fumble recoveries in his first collegiate start.
 He helped lead the Badgers to back-to-back WSFL Conference championships.

-Texas A&M Commerce

 Roy transferred to Texas A&M-Commerce for his final two seasons where he was a starter as a Junior and was a key part of the Lions defense in 2011, capping off his collegiate career with a sack in each of his final four games.
 He was a Business Marketing major while in Commerce.
 He decided to forgo his senior season and was drafted by Montreal, selected with the 34th pick overall.

 Professional career

 Montreal Alouettes

 Roy was drafted by the Montreal Alouettes of the Canadian Football League in the 5th round (34th overall).
 Despite struggling with injuries in his first couple seasons in the league, Roy signed a two-year contract extension on January 6, 2015.
 He played in just 14 games over his four-year tenure with the Alouettes, still managing to notch up 14 Special Teams Tackles, leading the entire league for the month of October 2014 with 9.
 However, after spending more time on the injured list in 2015 due to an off season training injury, he was released on August 10, 2015.